 The program uses a curriculum or curriculum framework, aligned to the RI Early Learning and Development Standards (RIELDS), for all age groups served, including infants and toddlers.
-Educators have emotional connections with children and respond appropriately to individual early learning and development needs.
+Teaching staff have emotional connections with children and respond appropriately to individual early learning and development needs.
 Classroom schedules and routines maximize time spent in early learning and development activities.
 The program provides many opportunities for children to learn and practice skills in all domains of the RI Early Learning and Development Standards.

-LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 Program is Licensed by DCYF Compliance with DCYF Licensing Regulations Written Curriculum Curriculum aligned with the RIELDS Written Curriculum Curriculum aligned with the RIELDS Written Curriculum Curriculum and curriculum framework aligned with the RIELDS
+LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 Program is Licensed by DCYF Community-based programs OR Compliance with DCYF Licensing Regulations Community-based programs Written Curriculum Curriculum aligned with the RIELDS Written Curriculum Curriculum aligned with the RIELDS Written Curriculum Curriculum and curriculum framework aligned with the RIELDS Basic Education Program (BEP) Compliance Public Schools OR Basic Education Program (BEP) Compliance Public Schools Compliance with Head Start Performance Standards OR NAEYC Accreditation Compliance with Head Start Performance Standards OR NAEYC Accreditation Compliance with Head Start Performance Standards OR NAEYC Accreditation Teaching and Interaction Training Teaching and Interaction CLASS observation (in one-third of preschool classrooms); programs may alternatively supply evidence of CLASS observations conducted in the last year

-Standard 6: CHILD ASSESSMENT
+CHILD ASSESSMENT